mixpanel/docs/pages/docs/tracking-methods/sdks/javascript.md

 ```javascript
 mixpanel.start_session_recording()
 ```
 This will have no effect if replay data collection is in progress.

+This is optional, and can be used primarily to programmatically start and stop recording, or exclude something specific from recording.
+We recommend using the [sampling method](/docs/tracking-methods/sdks/javascript#sampling-method) detailed above unless you need to customize when you capture replay data.

 #### Stop capturing replay data